22

 Female Student: “Uh, well then nevermind.”

 The male student clearly isn’t a fan of this custom and probably thinks it’s annoying, so he’ll only send one if it’s his “duty” (because he has to return the favor).
-The female student doesn’t want a “giri card” (a card just send out because it had to be done).
+The female student doesn’t want a “giri card” (a card just sent out because it had to be done).

-Welcome to Japan’s complicated social customs! *lol*
+Welcome to Japan’s complicated social customs!

 Feature 2: Design